rhiot/gitbook/quickstarts/kura_camel_quickstart.md

 enabled for packages `sun`.
 A boot delegation of `sun` packages is required to make Camel work smoothly in [Eclipse Equinox](http://www.eclipse.org/equinox/).

-The easiest way to enable boot delegation on your remote device is to execute the following command:
+The easiest way to enable boot delegation on your remote device is to execute the following shell command on your development laptop:

-    rhiot kura-config-bootdelegation
+    $ rhiot kura-config-bootdelegation

-If you down have Rhiot CMD installed, read [this](../tooling/cmd.md) documentation section.
+If you don't have Rhiot CMD installed, read [this](../tooling/cmd.md) documentation section.
 If the `kura-config-bootdelegation` command can't detect your device you can use `--address` option to indicate the IP address of your device (see [kura-config-bootdelegation command documentation](tooling/cmd.md#kuraconfigbootdelegation) for more details.